delphix/virtualization-sdk/docs/References/Glossary.md

 ## Building
 The process of creating an [artifact](#artifact) from the collection of files that make up the plugin's source code.

-## Callback
-A Python function that is provided by the Delphix Engine.
-Plugins use callbacks to request that the Delphix Engine do some task on behalf of the plugin.
-For example, running a Bash command on an environment, or making an log entry.

 ## Decorator
 A Python construct which is used by plugins to "tag" certain functions, so that the Delphix Engine knows which function corresponds to which plugin operation.